NET WORTH: Unknown

 DIGITAL RIGHTS: The couple has steadily supported Electronic Frontier Foundation and Public Resource.org, a "nonprofit corporation dedicated to publishing and sharing public domain materials in the United States and internationally."

-HEALTH AND HUMAN SERVICES: Matt and Cindy are supporters of Sexual Health Innovations, an outfit which "creates technology that advances sexual health and wellbeing in the United States."
+HEALTH AND HUMAN SERVICES: Cutts and Cindy are supporters of Sexual Health Innovations, an outfit which "creates technology that advances sexual health and wellbeing in the United States."
 One of the outfit's main initiatives is Callisto, a Google.org-funded sexual assault reporting system.
 The Cutts have also supported Humane Society Silicon Valley and Second Harvest Food Bank.

 LOOKING FORWARD: Only in his 40s, Cutts has turned to philanthropy quite early while still being very much engaged in business.
 In the coming years perhaps the couple's giving will become more transparent and accessible again.